 Podcast: Play in new window | Download

-The 12 Questions series of interviews continues this week with Daniel Hemric of Richard Childress Racing’s Xfinity Series team.
-I spoke to Hemric at Richmond International Raceway.
-This interview is available as a podcast and is also transcribed below.
+The 12 Questions series of interviews continues this week with Blake Koch of Kaulig Racing.
+I spoke with Koch at Indianapolis Motor Speedway.
+This interview is available in both written and podcast form.

 1. How much of your success is based on natural ability and how much has come from working at it?

-2. Jeff Gordon, Tony Stewart and Carl Edwards have all retired in the last couple years, and now Dale Jr. will be retiring.
+2. Jeff Gordon, Tony Stewart, Carl Edwards and now Dale Earnhardt Jr. have all either retired in the last couple years or will retire soon.
 What’s your pitch for fans of theirs to become fans of yours?

 3. What is the hardest part of your job away from the racetrack?

-4. A fan spots you eating dinner in a nice restaurant.
+4. Let’s say a fan spots you eating dinner in a nice restaurant.
 Should they come over for an autograph or no?